thlorenz/dotfiles/README.markdown

-Disclaimer:    Most of these instructions are ripped off straight from [here](https://github.com/nelstrom/dotfiles).
+Disclaimer:    Most of these instructions are ripped off straight from [here][nelstromdotfiles].

 Installation